joeldavis84/vagrant-galera/README.md

 - 192.168.121.42 :: Second database node (db02)
 - 192.168.121.43 :: Third database node (db03)

+## Known issues
+- For some reason this only starts with `libvirtd` is the provider.
+Just tested with virtual box and the load balancers came up alright but the cluster appears to have ran into an issue.

 ## Ideas For The Future

 Pretty much done but some ideas on what I could change: